boisalai/mlops-zoomcamp-project/README.md

 ![s10](images/s10.png)

-### Step 7: Authenticating with Kaggle using `kaggle.json``
+### Step 7: Authenticating with Kaggle using `kaggle.json`

 Navigate to https://www.kaggle.com.
 Then go to the [Account tab of your user profile](https://www.kaggle.com/me/account) and select Create API Token.
 This will trigger the download of `kaggle.json`, a file containing your API credentials.

-Then move `kaggle.json` into the folder where the API expects to find it.
+You need to copy this key on your instance.

-{"username":"xxxxxxxx","key":"xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"}
+To do so, drag the `kaggle.json` file you downloaded to the `~/mlops-zoomcamp-project` in the VS Code connected to the instance.

 # Je suis rendu ici...